-• Make sure the computer or network you are trying to connect to is running and has a wireless access point.

-- Make sure you have properly configured the software according to the instructions that came with your base station or access point. - Make sure you are within antenna range of the other computer or the network's access point.
+- Make sure the computer or network you are trying to connect to is running and has a wireless access point. - Make sure you have properly configured the software according to the instructions that came with your base station or access point. - Make sure you are within antenna range of the other computer or the network's access point.
 Nearby electronic devices or metal structures can interfere with wireless communication and reduce this range.
-Repositioning or rotating the computer might improve reception. - Check the AirPort (\$) status menu in the menu bar.
+Repositioning or rotating the computer might improve reception. - Check the AirPort (奈) status icon in the menu bar.
 Up to four bars appear, indicating signal strength.
-If signal strength is low, try moving your location. - See AirPort Help (choose Help > Mac Help, and then choose Library > AirPort Help from the menu bar).
+If the signal strength is weak, try changing your location. - See AirPort Help (choose Help > Mac Help, and then choose Library > AirPort Help from the menu bar).
 Also see the instructions that came with the wireless device for more information.